Water Works Park (Des Moines)

-Water Works Park is a 1,500 acre park near downtown Des Moines, Iowa.
+Water Works Park is a 1,500-acre park southwest of downtown Des Moines, Iowa and contains the Des Moines Water Works (DMWW) which is a publicly owned municipal water utility that supplies the greater Des Moines metropolitan area.
 It is one of the largest urban parks in the United States.
-Located along the Raccoon River, the park offers trails, picnic areas, grills, and fields.
+Located along the Raccoon River west of Fleur Drive, the park offers trails, picnic areas, grills, and fields.

 Arboretum

 The park is home to the Arie den Boer Arboretum, one of the world's largest collection of crab apple trees, containing approximately 300 varieties.
 The arboretum was developed under the care of arborist Arie den Boer, in whose honor the arboretum was named in 1961.
 The Des Moines Water Works staff now maintains through pruning and propagation.
 Today, the arboretum includes approximately 1,200 trees in the collection.

-Events
+Founder's Statue: John Karras and Donald Kaul

+On Saturday, April 17, 2021, RAGBRAI Founder's Statue of Des Moines Register features writer and copy editor John Karras and two-time Pulitzer finalist Washington columnist Donald Kaul were dedicated in Water Works Park.
+The bronze statue was designed by Gail Folwell.
+Beginning in November 2015, both T.J.
+Juskiewicz, a longtime director of RAGBRAI, and Carl Voss, a former Des Moines Register photographer who both rode and shot the inaugural RAGBRAI, spearheaded the effort to dedicate a statue to Karras and Kaul in downtown Des Moines and originally envisioned the bronze statue to be placed "near the confluence of the Des Moines and Raccoon rivers just down the street from the Register's current headquarters at Capital Square and within eyeshot of Principal Park".